How Do You Know If You Need a COVID-19 Booster Shot?May 20, 2022 - Katie McCallum

 "In essence, it's a 'top-up' of a person's antibody-mediated immune response to the first vaccine series," says Dr. Sostman.
 "Circulating antibodies are the first line of defense against getting infected or becoming ill if you are infected."

-Boosters are being recommended because data is showing that protection against mild and moderate COVID-19 via the initial vaccine series declines over time — particularly for those who were vaccinated some time ago.
-Added to that is the concern about the new COVID-19 variant, omicron.
+Boosters are being recommended because data is showing that protection against mild and moderate COVID-19 via the initial vaccine series declines over time — particularly for those who were vaccinated some time ago, and even in kids.

-The simplest place to start, though, is to consider:
+The simplest place to start when considering whether you can get a first or second booster is to consider:

 - Your age